 Coming from a Hindu family, I’ve always been in and out of food fasting rituals.
 And I have to admit that I first gained a sense of the power of silence doing something unrelated to my culture.
-While watching Julia Robert’s Love, Prey, Eat!
-But only recently was I influenced by my sister-in-law to actually try it out for myself.
+While watching Julia Robert’s movie, Love, Prey, Eat!
+In 2020, I was influenced by my sister-in-law to actually try it out for myself.
 And from that, comes this post for you.

 What is a Maun Vrat?

-Maun, means silence, and Vrat means fasting.
+Maun is a Hindi word which means silence.
+And Vrat means fasting.
 This is the literal meaning – to keep a vow of silence.

 It is similar to meditation, but is not limited to closing your eyes for the whole period.
 Based on how you choose to execute this vow, you can add many self-reflecting aspects to your practice.
 I’ll be talking more about that in upcoming sections.